thecodeteam/labs/README.md

 1. [Storage Persistence and Failover with Minecraft using REX-Ray and Docker Swarm Mode](https://github.com/codedellemc/labs/tree/master/demo-persistence-with-minecraft-docker)
-    - **NOT WORKING:** The Minecraft client has been deprecated.
-Use something like Postgres for testing right now.
     - Take a set of nodes and cluster them together using [Docker Swarm Mode](https://docs.docker.com/engine/swarm/) which allows distributed computing, reconciliation of failed hosts, and extended networking functionality.
 Play a game of Minecraft to create an